ndbroadbent/ndbroadbent.github.com/_posts/2010-11-12-get-attacked-for-breaking-software.markdown

 I attached a webcam and set it to record a video every time a missile was fired.
 Heres a link to the latest video:  http://www.youtube.com/watch?v=MK1p7Nz5c9s

+UPDATE 2:

+The Atlassian guys wrote an article about us and posted it on their blog!

+Click here to see it: [http://blogs.atlassian.com/devtools/2010/12/missiles-failed-builds-bamboo-punisher.html](http://blogs.atlassian.com/devtools/2010/12/missiles-failed-builds-bamboo-punisher.html)